rolstrasser/pctech/README.md

 # pctech
- My *PRIVATE* PCTECH repository.
-No commercial use!
+ My PCTECH repository.
+Private - No commercial use!
  Revised: 2019-12-02